alexyuly/ViewScript-Runtime/README.md

 Each component has Properties, Storage, Children, and Events.

-Components can do things!
-A component can...
+🧪 Components are inert prototypes, but a component instance does things!
+A component instance can...

-✅ accept Properties, immutable instances of concepts passed down by a parent
+✅ Accept Properties: immutable concept instances passed down by its parent.

-✅ maintain Storage, mutable instances of concepts that only the component can access
+✅ Maintain Storage: mutable concept instances that only the component instance can access.

-✅ have Children, by constructing instances of other components and passing properties to them
+✅ Have Children, by creating instances of components and passing properties to them.

-✅ fire Events, which it forwards from its own children
+✅ Fire Events, which it forwards from its children to its parent.

 #### 📚 Concepts Tab